List of BanG Dream! characters: Moca Aoba

 Moca Aoba (青葉 モカ, Aoba Moka) is the lead guitarist of Afterglow and a third-year student at Haneoka.
 She plays a blue Schecter Stratocaster guitar.
 Moca is entirely indifferent to things she does not have interest in, but will do just about anything for her friends, especially Ran whom she's particularly close with.
 She loves manga and the buns from Yamabuki Bakery, and works part-time at a convenience store with Lisa.
 Moca has a habit of calling herself "Moca-chan" when she's feeling really confident, and regularly gives nicknames to her friends and the people around her.

-Despite her sleepy and sometimes annoyed nature, Moca is sharp and understands the concerns of her friends, serving as a mediator for various in-band disputes.
-For instance, as a child, she is the first to approach Ran and invite her to play with the friends at the park.
-In middle school, she also catches on to Ran's behavior after being in a separate class.
-When the band becomes fractured by Ran repeatedly distancing herself prior to Girl Jam, Moca directly starts an argument in Tsugumi's hospital room that boils over until they are chided by a nurse, causing them to realize their friendship is too strong to be broken by petty disagreements.
-Although Moca supports Ran's growth, she develops a fear of being left behind and being unable to help her, which is eventually alleviated when Ran expresses her appreciation for her presence.

 She is voiced by Sachika Misawa.
 Misawa is a co-host of the Afterglow radio show Sunset STUDIO.
 Moca is voiced by Cat Thomas in the dub.

 Himari Uehara

 Himari Uehara (上原 ひまり, Uehara Himari) is the bassist and leader of Afterglow and a third-year student at Haneoka and a member of their tennis club.
 She plays a black Fender American vintage '74 jazz bass.
 She is a cheerful and good-natured girl and gets teased a lot by her bandmates but is not great at reading between the lines and her efforts can sometimes be fruitless.
 Himari is easily moved to tears when she feels touched and in many ways, relies on other members to make decisions.
 She also likes baking and comparing sweets from different convenience stores.
 Moca calls her "Hii-chan".

-In middle school, Himari frequently invites her friends out to karaoke sessions as she enjoys the feeling of performing.
-When the others agree with her but point out they cannot afford to keep going, Tsugumi proposes forming the band.
-Himari chooses the bass after hearing Tomoe suggest the instrument while asking about roles in a band.
-A close friend of Lisa, Himari admires her fellow bassist and senior's reliability and aspires to emulate her, though her bandmates insist she is capable enough on her own thanks to her actions and support for them.

 Emiri Katō voices Himari.
 Chaney Moore serves as her English voice actress.